alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

     [hiera-eyaml-core] !!!
 Bad file descriptor

 Check that you're using GPG version 2 or above.
-Hiera eYAML GPG appears to fail when using GPG version 1 with a large number of credentials.
+Hiera eYAML GPG appears to fail when using GPG version 1 with lots of credentials.

 If you see this error: